maahumy/pfas/pfas-risk-ma/README.md

 A Streamlit app (`app/streamlit_app.py`) lets you select any MA town or public water system and see PFAS detection status, predicted risk score, nearest potential sources with distances, EJ overlap, and 21E priority sites in the area.
-See `DEPLOYMENT.md` for Streamlit Community Cloud setup.
+See See https://ej-risk-prediction-model-pfas-ma.streamlit.app/ for access.

 ## Repository structure